chaoyangnz/chao.yang.to/content/about/index.md

 - reading; blogging;
 - travelling sometimes;
 - studying history;
-- playing xbox games (big fan of city builder games like Cities: Skyline, Anno 1800, The Sims)
+- playing video games (big fan of city builder games like Cities: Skyline, Anno 1800, The Sims)
 - and getting jealous of people who can sing, dance, or paint.

 I have learned a lot since I've started blogging, so I might contradict views I've previously expressed.
 I always reserve the right to change my mind, so don't be surprised if I do.